CPRE Norfolk Awards 2021

 The Awards were refreshed for 2021 to reflect our major campaign focus ‘A Vision for Norfolk’ which looks at the challenges Norfolk faces over the years ahead and proposes common-sense solutions which encourage sustainable growth to benefit all.

-This year, there were 27 entries and we were delighted with the quality and scope of the activities and schemes described.
+There were 27 entries for the 2021 awards and we were delighted with the quality and scope of the activities and schemes described.
 It is clear that a great deal is going on at a local level to improve rural life in Norfolk and we are pleased to showcase it through our Awards.

 The 2021 Awards Evening